BinaryTarget

 )

-binary_target(ADD_SOURCES "my_static_lib"
+binary_target(ADD_SOURCES "<PROJECT_NAME>_my_static_lib"

-SOURCE_FILES "${sources}"
+SOURCE_FILES "${private_sources}"

 PRIVATE_HEADER_FILES "${private_headers}"